Can I Appeal if My Workers' Comp Claim Is Denied?

 If you miss one of these deadlines, “Your claim is over with respect to whatever issue was being litigated.
 In some states, you can lose your entire claim; in others, you just lose out on the issues that were being litigated at the time.”

-Most of the deadlines in the appeal process fall within the 30-90 day timeframe.
+Most of the deadlines in the appeal process fall within the 30 to 60-day timeframe.
 It is essential to be aware of each one to avoid losing out on any part of your claim.

 Preparing for Success in Your Workers’ Comp Claim

-Lewis emphasizes that “the purpose of the system is for people to get [help], and there’s supposed to be a liberal [interpretation] of workers’ comp rules to favor coverage for injured workers.
+“The purpose of the system is for people to get help,” says Lewis.
+“There’s supposed to be a liberal [interpretation] of workers’ comp rules to favor coverage for injured workers.
 So, the very least you can do to help yourself is to make sure that the doctor’s reports and the story of what happened to you, in reality, match up.
 If you can make that happen, that sets the foundation for the remainder of your claim.”

 Was this helpful?